Company Limited By Guarantee For Non-Profit Organization

 The first decision before registering a new limited company should be whether the company will register as limited by shares or limited by guarantee.
 Most companies that look at a profit centre will opt for a limited by shares formation.
 For those looking to register a non-profit business or charitable organisation, the obvious choice should be a Guarantee Company otherwise known as a Limited by Guarantee Company.

-A Guarantee Company is principally meant for non-profit organisations that require corporate status.
-It is for this reason that limited by guarantee companies do not have any share capital or shareholders and require legal personality.
-Guarantee Companies instead have members who act as guarantors who agree to pay a set amount of money towards company debts or the event the company shuts down.
+A Company limited by Guarantee is principally meant for non-profit organisations that require corporate status.
+It is for this reason that companies limited by guarantee do not have any share capital or shareholders and require legal personality.
+Limited Guarantee Companies instead have members who act as guarantors who agree to pay a set amount of money towards company debts or the event the company shuts down.

 The formation of a Guarantee Company is a fairly straightforward process and is relatively similar to formation of a traditional company.
 It must be registered at the Company House , must have a yearly audit with an annual return.
 This can be done online, by post, in-person or with the help of an agent.
 The actual process only takes about a day.
 Nevertheless, there are a few things that need to be kept in mind before going through with the process: